-Maybe you’ve been filing your tax information away neatly in color-coded file folders all year, or scanning and saving them where you can find them in a second.
+Maybe you’ve been filing your tax information away neatly in color-coded file folders all year.
+Or maybe you scanned and saved your receipts and other documents on your computer where you can find them in a second.

-Most of us, unfortunately, aren’t quite that organized.
+Most of us, however, aren’t quite that organized.

 Use these tips to easily organize your tax information:

 1. Designate an easy-to-access place for tax documents

 If the place you want to keep documents isn’t easy to get to, it won’t get used consistently.